 Getting lost sucks.
 It doesn’t matter if you’re in a city or a corn maze, the ambiguity of not knowing where you are and what could happen next can make you break out in a cold sweat.

 Website visitors feel the same way when they land on a jumbled website.
 Nearly one in two people leave a website after visiting just one page.
 We don’t have a lot of time to make a good impression on a user, and with a poor site architecture, you’re guaranteed to increase bounce rates.

-As a marketer, structuring your website in an intuitive and easy-to-navigate way is crucial for retaining your audience’s attention.
+It’s critical to structure your site in an intuitive and easy-to-navigate way to retain your audience’s attention.
 If you don’t, they’ll bounce in seconds.
 And if people leave your website because your user experience is messy, search engines won’t think highly of you, either.

 If you need help structuring a website that will engage an audience and rank on Google, we’ve got you covered.
 We’ll teach you what website architecture is, why it’s important for UX and SEO, and how you can develop a sound architecture for your own website.

 Website architecture is the hierarchical structure of your website pages.
 This structure is reflected through internal linking.
 Your website’s structure should help users easily find information and help search engine crawlers understand the relationship between different pages.

 Without question, your website structure plays a critical role in retaining users and boosting conversions.

 A typical website structure looks like a rooted tree graph, in which the home page is the root.
 The pages that are linked out from the home page are branches, and from there, each page has additional branches sprouting from it.
 These branches then link to each other.